The Evolution of OCR to IDP and Why You Need a Modern IDP Solution

 How IDP Gained a Foothold

 Plenty of legacy industries have used vast amounts of paper documentation to keep files intact.
-Some industries are notorious for extensive use of paper documents — especially finance, business, accounting, and medical offices.
+Some industries are notorious for the extensive use of paper documents — especially finance, business, accounting, and medical offices.
 Consequently, leaders in these legacy fields were the first to make use of automated document conversion technology.
 Today, these fields continue to benefit from IDP and its AI-based approach to documentation.

 An AI-based approach to documentation doesn’t just improve efficiency — for some documents, it’s necessary.
 Larger organizations often collect information like invoices and tax records that come from many different sources, in many different formats.
 With a template-based OCR, structured documents require a unique template for each format.
 In contrast, IDP uses AI to identify and group data from semi-structured documents, so you can process a wide range of formats in hours instead of months.